Looking at What's inside

 “Crossing the Chasm: - An allegory, a la “Pilgrim’s Progress,” with a twist at the end.

 "Semi-Rough: A North Country Journal," about life at the end of the road in northern New Hampshire.
-The entire book is now available as a free pdf.
+The entire book is now available as a free pdf, and also a paper copy.

 “Mountain Moments,” with just-plain stories about being in the higher elevations of our continent.